 Each kidney contains about 1 million filtering units (glomeruli).
 The glomeruli are made up of many microscopic clusters of tiny blood vessels (capillaries) with small pores.
 These blood vessels are designed to leak fluid from the bloodstream into a system of miniature tubules.
 The tubules secrete and reabsorb chemicals and substances from the fluid to cause it to become urine.
 The urine then drains from the tubules into larger and larger tubes until it leaves the kidney.
-Normally this filtering system permits fluid and small molecules (but almost no protein or blood cells) to leak into the tubules.
+Normally this filtering system permits fluid and small molecules (but almost no protein or blood cells—see Asymptomatic Proteinuria and Hematuria Syndrome) to leak into the tubules.
 Diseases that affect the kidneys can be divided into three categories based on the way they affect different parts of the kidneys:

-In nephrotic syndrome, damage to the capillaries of the glomeruli causes proteins to leak into the urine.
+Nephrotic syndrome occurs when damage to the capillaries of the glomeruli causes proteins to leak into the urine.

 Some disorders have features of both glomerulonephritis and nephrotic syndrome.